highchair/artinruins-com/_property/teste-block.md

 ### Current Events

-The ground-floor commercial space is currently occupied by [Sarto Providence](//www.sartoprovidence.com){:target="_blank"}, and Italian-inspired bistro (closed to indoor dining during COVID, check website for updates).
+The ground-floor commercial space n 2020 was occupied by [Sarto Providence](//www.sartoprovidence.com){:target="_blank"}, and Italian-inspired bistro (closed to indoor dining during COVID, check website for updates).
 We believe the apartments above are for rent through the Providence G, but have not been able to confirm this.

 ### History